 Facilitating First Words

 Imitation is an important skill when learning to talk.
 As speech therapists, we use imitation to teach our clients to use new words and make new sounds.
-However, imitation is a learned skill and not all children get it right away.
+However, imitation is a learned skill; not all children get it immediately.

 Parents get frustrated when their child is not talking and can be heard repeating over and over again, “Say…” However, we cannot force our children to speak.
 DeThorne, Johnson, Walder, & Mahurin-Smith, (2009) discussed six methods to elicit speech development for children who are not imitating.
 All six methods are considered “evidence-based practice,” meaning there is research that confirms that the method works.

 Provide access to Augmentative and Alternative Communication (AAC)

 - Simple sign language (i.e., the signs for “more” and “open”)

 - Pictures – in our early intervention group therapy classes, we use pictures during snack so that our children can request photos to help transition between rooms/activities (i.e. an image of the gym to indicate gross motor playtime)